About Joseph B. Gittler

 A member of the American Sociological Association and a Fellow of the New York Academy of Sciences, he wrote numerous scholarly articles and books, including "Understanding Minority Groups"; "Ethnic Minorities in the United States: Perspectives from the Social Sciences"; "Ethnic and Racial Conflict"; and "Ideas of Concord and Discord in Religious Systems," among many others.

-The Joseph B. and Toby Gittler Prize, made possible through Professor Gittler’s generosity, also honors his mother, Toby Gittler.
+The Joseph B. and Toby Gittler Prize, made possible through the late Professor Gittler’s generosity, also honors his mother, Toby Gittler.